michaelcontento/monkey-shovel/README.md

 ### meta.icon.resize

-Converts the _"mast icon file"_ `meta/icon.png` into all requied sized with and without rounded borders.
+Converts the _"mast icon file"_ `meta/icon.png` into all required sizes with and without rounded borders.
 It also depends on `meta.pxm.export` so you don't have to export `.PXM` files manually.